phbillet/pdesolver/README.md

 ## Overview

-`PDESolver` is a flexible and modular Python framework designed to solve partial differential equations (PDEs) numerically.
-It supports both 1D and 2D problems, and provides tools for analyzing wave propagation, stability, and energy conservation.
-The code leverages advanced numerical techniques such as spectral methods (via FFT), exponential time differencing (ETD), and Runge-Kutta schemes for temporal integration.
+`PDESolver` is a comprehensive and modular Python framework for the numerical solution and analysis of partial differential equations (PDEs) in 1D and 2D.
+It combines symbolic equation parsing with spectral methods to offer a flexible environment for wave propagation, dispersion analysis, and energy monitoring.
+New features include direct support for custom pseudo-differential operators and a suite of advanced visualization tools.

-This framework is particularly useful for researchers, engineers, and students working on physical simulations involving PDEs, including wave equations, diffusion processes, and nonlinear dynamics.

 ---

 ## Key Features

+* **Symbolic Parsing**

-- **Symbolic Parsing**: Automatically parses symbolic equations provided by the user to separate linear, nonlinear, and source terms.
+  * Automatically separates linear, nonlinear, symbolic operator, pseudo-differential, and source terms from user-defined equations.
+  * Supports both classical derivatives and custom operator wrappers (`Op` and `psiOp`).

+* **Pseudo-Differential Operators**

+  * Define fractional or nonlocal operators directly in Fourier space using `Op(symbol, u)` and `psiOp(symbol, u)` wrappers.
+  * Automatic extraction of operator symbols from symbolic expressions when needed.
+  * Numerical evaluation via the `PseudoDifferentialOperator` class for both 1D and 2D domains.

+* **Spectral Methods**

-- **Spectral Methods**: Uses Fast Fourier Transform (FFT) for spatial discretization, ensuring high accuracy and efficiency.
+  * Fast Fourier Transform (FFT) based spatial discretization for high accuracy.
-- **Dealiasing**: Implements spectral dealiasing to reduce aliasing errors in nonlinear terms.
+  * Dealiasing strategies to mitigate spectral aliasing errors.

-- **Time Integration Schemes**:
+* **Time Integration Schemes**

-  - Supports first-order and second-order temporal derivatives.
+  * Exponential time stepping and ETD-RK4 methods for first-order and second-order time derivatives.
-  - Includes default exponential integration and optional ETD-RK4 schemes for improved stability.
-- **Wave Analysis**:
+  * Leap-frog and Runge-Kutta schemes for robust temporal evolution.

+* **Visualization and Analysis**

+  * **Wavefront Set**: Visualize the magnitude of operator symbols across position and frequency domains.
+  * **Cotangent Fiber Structure**: Contour plots showing symbol values over the phase space.
+  * **Symbol Amplitude and Phase Portraits**: Color maps of absolute values and phase of symbols.
+  * **Characteristic Set**: Contours indicating where the symbol vanishes.
+  * **Dynamic Wavefront**: Time-evolving wavefront visualization in 1D and 2D.
+  * Automated integration of symbol and solution visualizations during setup and solving.

+* **Wave Propagation Analysis**

-  - Computes dispersion relations, phase velocities, and group velocities.
+  * Compute and plot dispersion relations, phase velocity, and group velocity.
-  - Analyzes anisotropy in 2D systems.
+  * Support for anisotropy analysis in 2D systems.

+* **Energy Monitoring**

-- **Energy Conservation**: Computes total energy over time for second-order systems, aiding in stability analysis.
+  * Track total energy over time for second-order systems.
-- **Visualization Tools**:
+  * Plot energy evolution with options for linear and logarithmic scales.

+* **Animation Tools**

-  - Animates solutions in 1D (line plots) and 2D (surface plots).
+  * Generate animations of solution evolution in 1D (line plots) and 2D (surface plots).
-  - Provides overlays for contour lines or gradient fronts in 2D animations.
-- **Testing and Validation**: Compares numerical solutions with exact solutions to ensure accuracy.
+  * Options for overlays, contour lines, or front gradients.

 ---